Fran Tarkenton

-Francis Asbury Tarkenton (born February 3, 1940) is an American former professional football player who was a quarterback in the National Football League (NFL) for 18 seasons, primarily with the Minnesota Vikings.
-He played college football at the University of Georgia, where he was recognized as a twice first-team All-SEC, and was selected by the Vikings in the third round of the 1961 NFL Draft.
+Francis Asbury Tarkenton (born February 3, 1940), nicknamed "the Scrambler", is an American former professional football quarterback who played in the National Football League (NFL) for 18 seasons, primarily with the Minnesota Vikings.
+He is widely regarded as the first great dual-threat quarterback in the NFL.
+He played college football for the Georgia Bulldogs, where he was recognized as a twice first-team All-SEC, and was selected by the Vikings in the third round of the 1961 NFL draft.
 After retiring from football, he became a media personality and computer software executive.

 Tarkenton's tenure with the Vikings spanned thirteen non-consecutive seasons.
 He played for Minnesota six seasons from 1961 to 1966 when he was traded to the New York Giants for five seasons, and then traded back to Minnesota for his last seven seasons from 1972 to 1978.
-At the time of his retirement, Tarkenton owned many quarterback records.
+At the time of his retirement, Tarkenton was the all-time NFL career leader in numerous records (including career passing touchdowns, yards, and completions).
 He was inducted into the Pro Football Hall of Fame in 1986 and the College Football Hall of Fame in 1987.

 In addition to his football career, Tarkenton served as a commentator on Monday Night Football and a co-host of That's Incredible!.
 He also founded Tarkenton Software, a computer-program generator company, and he toured the U.S. promoting CASE (computer-aided software engineering) with Albert F. Case Jr. of Nastec Corporation.
 Tarkenton Software later merged with KnowledgeWare (with Tarkenton as president), until selling the company to Sterling Software in 1994.

 Early life and education

 Fran Tarkenton was born on February 3, 1940, in Richmond, Virginia.
 His father, Dallas Tarkenton, was a Methodist minister.
-Tarkenton went to Athens High School in Athens, Georgia, and later attended the University of Georgia, where he was the quarterback on the Bulldog football team and a member of the Sigma Alpha Epsilon fraternity.
+Tarkenton went to Clarke Central High School in Athens, Georgia, and later attended the University of Georgia, where he was the quarterback on the Bulldog football team and a member of the Sigma Alpha Epsilon fraternity.

 Under head coach Wally Butts and with Tarkenton as quarterback, Georgia won the Southeastern Conference championship in 1959.
 Tarkenton was a first-team All-SEC selection in both 1959 and 1960.